 The exception is former editor Lori Miles, who left Bauer in 2004 after 15 years, during which she launched Take a Break and TV Choice.
 She told The Guardian: “I have met Mr Bauer.
 He is a very shy man; that’s probably why he has such a low profile.
 He is softly spoken and is a proper, charming gentleman.
 But despite being quiet, there is no doubt when you meet him that he is a powerful man.
 Do you know that phrase, ‘he speaks quietly, but he carries a big stick’?
 Well, that’s Mr Bauer.”
 For others, there were the whispered comments about Bauer’s ‘no-discussion’ edicts on matters of editorial policy; and the owner’s cold anger when his former managing director joined his back-home rival Burda to launch a UK copycat version of Take a Break.

 When Bauer swooped to buy the EMAP consumer magazines and radio stations for £1.14bn in the 2007 break-up auction, the speculation was everywhere.
 Nobody could miss the stark differences between Bauer UK and EMAP.
-Bauer were based in low-cost Camden Town in North London, and published Take a Break for socio group C 1C2 women.
+Bauer were based in North London’s low-rent Camden Town, and published Take a Break for socio group C 1C2 women.
 EMAP were based in London’s theatre-land and published Closer for fashionable ABC1 women.
 The paper, print and staffing levels seemed to reflect the differences in location, management, style and profile of the two companies.
 They were chalk and cheese.
 As a result, Bauer chose to keep its two operations separate (at least, so far), while merging ‘back end’ accounting, distribution and IT.
 But the Bauer family managed to convey a sense of which cost regime they preferred when they arrived at EMAP’s offices for the first time.

 EMAP had not always been so fashionable.
 It had risen from humble origins as a regional newspaper publisher to become the UK’s second largest magazine group through 20 glittering years of building brands like Heat, Grazia, Closer, Q, Mojo, Empire, FHM, Kerrang, Motorcycle News and Max Power.
 Despite also developing strong commercial radio and business information operations, the high-flying EMAP had fallen to earth, victim of a hubristic US acquisition, falling magazine sales, weak digital strategies and management upheaval.